 Dissenters were not obliged to participate, but they did have to pay for it with their taxes.

-If there were two, they would cut each other's throats, but there are thirty, so they live happily and in peace.'
+If there were two, they would cut each other's throats, but there are three, so they live happily and in peace.'

 -If you would just read the First Amendment for me.

 -'Congress shall make no law respecting an establishment of religion'... -...'or prohibiting the free exercise thereof.'

 -One says that government may not disfavor religion by interfering with its free exercise.

 The other says that government may not favor religion by establishing religion.

 Many people refer to that as the idea of separation of church and state.